nosqlbench/nosqlbench/docs/services/docs/markdown/02_getting_started/02_running.md

 weight: 2
 ---

-# 2. Running DSBench
+# 2. Running nosqlbench

-Now that we have DSBench installed, we will run a simple test against a DSE cluster to establish some basic familiarity with the tool.
+Now that we have nosqlbench installed, we will run a simple test against a DSE cluster to establish some basic familiarity with the tool.

 ## Create Schema